Qld, ACT scale back COVID contact tracing

 “With the automated exposure notification function, Check-In CBR will continue to be a critical tool in our efforts to slow the spread of COVID-19.”

-More than 1.3 million people have downloaded the app since it was first released in September 2020.
+More than 1.3 million people have downloaded the ACT app since it was released in September 2020.

 – with AAP